fitria-dwi/fitria-dwi/README.md

 # Hi there, I'm Wulan!👋
-I am Passionate about statistics, data, machine learning, and open to any opportunity especially in Data as a Data Analyst, and Data Scientist.
+I am passionate about statistics, data, machine learning, and open to any opportunity especially in Data as a Data Analyst, and Data Scientist.
 I'm still learning, and I am open to any feedback and suggestion.
 Thank you

 ------------------------------------------------------------------------------------------------------------------------------------------------